maciekberry/MonumentPhotoExporter/README.md

 I do not have many of such files.
 If anyone is interested in the feature, let me know, I can try to add it

 ## Usage

+The script is local based: you must take the disk out of your monument and connect it to your computer before launching.

+It was tested on Linux Mint 21.

+Command line:

 java -jar MonumentPhotoExporter-0.1.jar \<source directory\> \<destination directory\> --dry-run

 Source directory must point to the monument root folder (containing "monument" and "Other Files" folders).